OSGeo/gdal/doc/source/build_hints.rst

 .. option:: GDAL_USE_OPENJPEG=ON/OFF

     Control whether to use OpenJPEG.
-Defaults to *OFF* when OpenJPEG is found.
+Defaults to ON when OpenJPEG is found.

 OpenSSL